mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

     )
     ```

 Each of these options requires us to have a certain value like the token above, or environmental variables set on the target machine.
 Those values could be defined inside the container image, injected as a K8S secret, or maybe set as env variable in the deployment YAML.
-For a token, we need to make sure we rotate it regularly; env variables need to be delivered to a target pod.
+For a token, we need to make sure we rotate it regularly; env variables need to be delivered to target pod.

-Ideally, we would like to get rid of this requirement and use something that streamline the whole process.
+Ideally, we would like to get rid of this requirement and use something that streamlines the whole process.
 We want to:

  - make sure our application access only necessary resources
  - apply none or minimal code changes to our application